peterbourgon/peter-bourgon-org/src/blog/2018-07-27-a-response-about-dep-and-vgo.md

 > decision to the other usual proposal reviewers, and they considered the issues
 > and the objections and formally accepted it.

-This is somewhat disingenous.
+This is somewhat disingenuous.
 We deliberately avoided making a proposal for `dep` until we had established a more formal communication channel with the core team.
 Much of `dep`'s development occurred without any communication at all.
 We were, or at least I was, still hopeful that Russ and Sam's technical conflicts